SKHSKHilber/RPi-Jukebox-RFID/documentation/builders/installation.md

 7. In the same dialog, click `Yes`
 8. Confirm the next warning about erasing the SD card with `Yes`
 9. Wait for the imaging process to be finished (it'll take a few minutes)
+10. Open the SD card in File Explorer and edit config.txt, add "arm_64bit=0".
 <details>

 <summary>In case you forgot to customize the OS settings, follow these instructions after RPi OS has been written to the SD card.</summary>